pybind/pybind11/README.rst

 Supported compilers
 -------------------

-1. Clang/LLVM 3.3 or newer (for Apple Xcode’s clang, this is 5.0.0 or
+1. Clang/LLVM 3.3 or newer (for Apple Xcode's clang, this is 5.0.0 or
    newer)
 2. GCC 4.8 or newer
 3. Microsoft Visual Studio 2015 Update 3 or newer